 For more than 15 years, our Adult Education program has provided services that help people learn the skills they need for career and life.
 We share a common goal of independence, self- sufficiency and self-worth with our clients.
 By becoming employed and independent of social services, our students recognize their own strengths and make their own special contributions to a healthy, prosperous community.

 Wilkinson Center is a member of the Dallas Adult Education and Literacy Consortium.
 Classes are funded through Workforce Solutions of Dallas County and are at no cost to students.
 In addition to the free classes, students are eligible to receive vouchers for their practice and official High School Equivalency examinations.
 All classes include financial literacy, career and job readiness.
 Students have access to a career and financial coach to assist them with goal setting and the next steps toward self-sufficiency.
 Enrolled and active students can access the food pantry; as well as receive referrals to community resources and other additional supports.

-Current classes include:
+Current and upcoming classes are:

 Click here to learn more about Pearson VUE testing.